movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 They return `ENOSPC` when one item cannot fit in an otherwise empty leaf and `EFBIG` if insertion would exceed the maximum tree height.
 A failure after a split starts aborts the transaction rather than exposing partially linked topology.
-Deletion does not create an empty non-root leaf.
+Deletion removes empty paths recursively, COWs a surviving child before promoting it as a shorter root, and leaves an empty level-zero root when the final item is removed.
 Traversal also rejects an existing empty non-root child before attempting to inspect its first or last key.

 Start by testing this engine against synthetic nodes in memory.
 Vnode operations should never open-code item-array movement or parent-pointer